ankurmehrotra/TOGAF-Exam-Preparation-Guide/README.md

 # ADM Preliminary Phase

+# Architecture Content Framework (Part IV)
+It gives a list of outputs
+Four key words to know:
+1. Deliverables: Formal products, they are contractually specified, can contain many artifacts.
+2. Artifacts: Fine products which describe architecture from a viewpoint.
+Examples: Use cases,diagrams,architecture requirements.
+Catalogs (list of things), Matrices (relationships),Diagrams (pictures)
+3. ABB or Architecture Building blocks : Components which can be combined with others to deliver architectures or solns.
+Its architecture documentation and used mostly in Phase A,B,C,D

+So how does Content framework map to the ADM?
+While ADM describes what work should be done to create architecture, the Content framework describes how it should look like

 # Enterprise continuum (part V of framework)
 A model for structuring a virtual repository and methods for classifying architecture and solution artifacts.
 It really becomes the Architecture repository.
 It promotes reuse, and common language.